weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 21: Kolmogorov Complexity
+>
+> Today, Alice showed a metric of information in a string: Kolmogorov complexity.
+It is everywhere whenever we human write anything, but it is a big idea that built on the concept of computation.
+Alice's slides is [here](assets/pdf/cs3120-class21.pdf).
+My slides will be posted on Thursday together with other slides.
+>
+> Apr 8, 2025

+{: .announce-title}
 > Class 20: Halting problem, and reduction
 >
 > We showed that Halting Problem is uncomputable through a reduction from $$ACCEPTS$$.
 Also, we discussed Church-Turing Thesis.
 Slides are [here](assets/pdf/cs3120-class20-ink.pdf).